vb-ps/Trinity/README.md

 Q: "Is Trinity ratted"
 -----------------------------------------------------
-A: "No, I have no fucking reason to rat a minecraft "hacked" client downloader, I only made this for efficiency.
+A: "No, I have no freason to rat a minecraft "hacked" client downloader, I only made this for efficiency.
 If you seriously think its ratted it's open source look at it yourself"

 Q: "Can I make my own version of this"
 -----------------------------------------------------